melvyn10/budget-tracker/README.md

 ## Project Description:
 This application is used as a Budget tracker with MongoDB, Node, Express, Horuku and MongoDB Atlas.
-The applications follows the MVC design pattern and also a PWA; use Node and MONFODB to query and route data in the app.
+The applications follows the MVC design pattern and also PWA; use Node and MONFODB to query and route data in the app.
 The application is created with a Mongo database with a Mongoose schema and handle routes with Express.

 The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they will be able to populate the total when brought back online.
 Offline Functionality: